HW-PlayersPatch/Development/Props/Change List.md

 - Build Time 50->45 -10%
 - Health 6000->5000 -17% (to balance vs hw2, Hiigaran/Vaygr went from 5000->4000)
 - Speed 110->206 +87% (relatively closer to hw1c)
 - Resource capacity 500->300ru -40% (Harvesting has been adjusted for the speed change.
-Harvesting for all four races is within 1% of each other after 20minutes of harvesting.
-Harvesting is also now better balanced on maps with different RU layouts.)
+Harvesting for all four races is within 1% of each other.)
+	- Minor: Harvesting is also now better balanced on maps with different RU layouts.
 - Kamakazi damage 80%->60% -25% (to prevent instantly killing other collectors)

 #### Resource Controller